asettle/machine-learning-predictive-models/README.md

 Your team leader wants you to assist with this project, and you will be required to carry out a number of tasks using the Anaconda/Scikit-Learn Python ML framework and its components.

+This project is a collaboration of the following group members:

+- Alexandra Settle
+- David van Rooyen
+- Hammed Arowosegbe
+- Yao Kwadzo

 ## To complete this assignment:

 Carry out the following tasks